State whether each of the following refers to a saturated or an u... | Channels for Pearson+

 1

-Understand the definitions: A saturated solution contains the maximum amount of solute that can dissolve at a given temperature, while an unsaturated solution can still dissolve more solute.
+Understand the definitions: A saturated solution contains the maximum amount of solute that can dissolve at a given temperature, while an unsaturated solution contains less solute than the maximum amount that can dissolve.

-Consider the scenario: A crystal added to a solution does not change in size.
+Identify the context: The problem mentions uric acid concentration in the kidney and its relation to causing gout.

-Analyze the situation: If the solution were unsaturated, the crystal would dissolve, indicating that more solute can be accommodated.
+Recognize that if a solution does not cause gout, it implies that the concentration of uric acid is below the level that would lead to crystallization or saturation.

-Since the crystal does not change in size, it suggests that the solution cannot dissolve any more solute.
+Conclude that since the uric acid concentration of 4.6 mg/100 mL does not cause gout, it suggests that the solution is unsaturated.

-Conclude that the solution is saturated, as it has reached its maximum solute capacity at the given conditions.
+Therefore, the uric acid concentration of 4.6 mg/100 mL in the kidney refers to an unsaturated solution.

 Was this helpful?